Fame (1982 TV series): International broadcasts

+Discography

+The Kids from "Fame" was the group name of several cast members from the series.
+The main vocalists of the group were Debbie Allen, Lee Curreri, Erica Gimpel, Carlo Imperato, Valerie Landsburg, Gene Anthony Ray, and Lori Singer.
+They performed live concerts and released several albums.

 Home media

 Sony Pictures Home Entertainment released the first season of Fame to DVD in Region 1 on November 1, 2005.

 20th Century Fox, under license from MGM and MGM Television, released the complete first and second seasons of Fame on DVD in Region 1 and Region 2 on September 15, 2009.
 On January 12, 2010, Fox released seasons 1 and 2 in separate collections.

 DVD releases also followed a similar pattern in Europe and Australia.
 Due to licensing issues, all DVDs contain some unspecified music substitutions.

 Awards

 The series won a number of Emmy awards, and in 1983 and 1984, it won the Golden Globe Awards: Television, Best Series, Musical/Comedy.
 Actress, director and choreographer Debbie Allen, who had a small role in the motion picture, but played a major character in the television version, also won several awards.

 Bring Back...Fame

-On 27 December 2008, Channel 4 in the United Kingdom (despite Fame having originally been aired in Britain on BBC One) aired a 90-minute special titled Bring Back...Fame, which sought out and reunited some of the original cast members of the television series.
+On 27 December 2008, Channel 4 in the United Kingdom (despite Fame having originally been aired in Britain on BBC1) aired a 90-minute special titled Bring Back...Fame, which sought out and reunited some of the original cast members of the television series.

 Hosted by Justin Lee Collins, and apparently filmed the previous summer, the show followed the presenter around the United States as he tracked down actors from the series and then staged a reunion.
 The program showed Collins appearing to surprise the former cast members in locations, including restaurants, a recording studio, a gym, LAX airport, and a cinema, before interviewing them and persuading them to take part in the reunion.

 The actors featured were Debbie Allen, Carol Mayo Jenkins, Lee Curreri, Erica Gimpel, Valerie Landsburg, and Carlo Imperato.
-Also interviewed were Irene Cara and the mother of the late Gene Anthony Ray.
+Also interviewed were Irene Cara and the mother of Gene Anthony Ray.
 Whether other actors from the series had also been approached but had declined to take part was not stated.
 Excerpts from the TV series were shown throughout the programme.
 The final scenes showed the six principal actors and a number of backing dancers taking part in a recreation of the title sequence of the TV programme.